Mark Budz: Personal life

 Budz was born on November 1, 1960, in Cherry Hill, New Jersey into a family that traveled prodigiously because his father worked for the National Park Service, living in Arizona, California, and Colorado.
 In 1982, Budz graduated from the University of Colorado Boulder with a bachelor's degree in architectural engineering.
 After graduating, he worked at several different jobs, including as a sales at manufacturer's representative for ITT Bell & Gossett, in retail sales, as a publisher's reader for a small press, and technical support.
 Currently, Budz is a technical writer for a software company near Silicon Valley.

 In the late 1980s, Budz moved to Eugene, Oregon, to attempt to become a full-time writer, beginning with short stories.
-Although becoming a short story writer did not work out, he decided to become a novel writer, which began with his first novel Clade in 2003.
-In subsequent years, he published other novels such as Crache and Idolon.
+Although becoming a short story writer did not work out, he decided to become a novel writer, his first novel being Clade (2003).

-In 1991, he met his future wife, Marina Fitch, and in 1992 they moved to Watsonville, California.
+He is married to Marina Fitch.